12.5 Recertification Credit Plan

 Key Takeaways

-• PHR certification is valid for 3 years.
+• PHR certification is valid for 3 years from the certification date.

 Plan Credential Maintenance Early